 What is PEP

 PEP (sometimes called PEPSE) is a combination of HIV drugs that can stop the virus taking hold.
-It can be used after the event if you've put yourself a risk of HIV transmission.
+It can be used after the event if you've been at risk of HIV transmission.

 To work, PEP must be taken within 72 hours (three days), and ideally should be taken as soon as possible, ideally within 24 hours.

 PEP is not a ‘morning after pill’ for HIV, and it’s not guaranteed to work.
 It’s meant as an emergency measure to be used as a last resort, such as if a condom fails during sex.
-Taking PEP will not protect you from other sexually transmitted infections or unwanted pregnancy.
+Taking PEP will not protect you from other sexually transmitted infections or unplanned pregnancy.

 Where to get PEP